ralba316/rsnaik/README.md

-# rsnaik: AI-to-AI Communication Language
+# rSnaik: AI-to-AI Communication Language

 ## Overview

-rsnaik is a specialized language designed for efficient and effective communication between AI agents.
-Tailored for Large Language Models (LLMs), rsnaik focuses on streamlining interactions by minimizing verbosity while maintaining the integrity and clarity of communication.
+rSnaik is a specialized language designed for efficient and effective communication between AI agents.
+Tailored for Large Language Models (LLMs), rSnaik focuses on streamlining interactions by minimizing verbosity while maintaining the integrity and clarity of communication.

 ## Features